pgorla-zz/million-books/README.md

 Million Books
 ============

-Search and analysis into the Million Books n-gram corpus using Cassandra, Hadoop, and Solr.
+Search and analysis into books from Wikipedia using Cassandra, Hadoop, and Solr.